deckarep/rust-notes/README.md

 ## Iterators [Rust Camp 2015 - Who Owns this Stream of Data?](https://www.youtube.com/watch?v=NGW17shYtRM)
+Why are there so many types of Iterators in Rust?
+The answer lies in Ownership.

 ### IntoIter - Owned Values (T)
 - Moves the data out of the collection